 - Apply for scholarship funding to attend asbestos-related training or a conference of their choice.

 This conference enables Aboriginal council workers (both indoor and outdoor) to come together and share best practice programs and initiatives.

-Albury City Council is the host council for the 2017 Conference from 13-15 September.
-Registrations are now open.
+Albury City Council hosted the 2017 Conference from 13-15 September.

-The Aboriginal Local Government Network conference has 6 award categories:
+The Local Government Aboriginal Network conference has six award categories:

 - Young achiever award